 When it comes to auto insurance in Ontario, “full coverage” may mean something different to every driver.
 While the province requires insurance on all cars using public roads, the amount of insurance mandated by law is minimal.
-Vehicle damage may only be covered when another driver causes an accident, and incidents such as fire, theft and weather damage aren’t covered at all.
+Vehicle damage may only be covered when another driver causes an accident, and incidents such as fire, theft, and weather damage aren’t covered at all.

 Full coverage for most motorists includes collision and comprehensive coverage.
 Collision provides relief for the driver when their vehicle receives damage in an accident, regardless of how the accident happened.
 Comprehensive coverage provides protection against many non-collision events causing damage or loss.

-Still other drivers count on additional endorsements and coverage to make a full coverage insurance package.
+Still, other drivers count on additional endorsements and coverage to make a full coverage insurance package.
 Since every insurance company operating in Ontario has leeway to determine what products and features it offers, these also impact just what a full coverage insurance policy means.
-The Financial Services Commission of Ontario, overseer of the auto insurance industry, provides an informative online brochure explaining more about car insurance in the province.
+The Financial Services Commission of Ontario, the overseer of the auto insurance industry, provides an informative online brochure explaining more about car insurance in the province.

 What does full coverage insurance mean?

 At its most basic, full coverage could refer to the four elements of insurance offered in the statutory auto insurance package, although most drivers likely think of this as minimum coverage.
 This mandatory coverage, however, represents the basis for any Ontario auto insurance policy.
-To legally driving a car, it’s the full requirement, despite its lack of owner protection.
-Let’s look at the provisions of statutory coverage, since all policies include these.
+To legally drive a car, it’s the full requirement, despite its lack of owner protection.
+Let’s look at the provisions of statutory coverage since all policies include these.

 Ontario Mandatory Auto Insurance